kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 `FATA growing manifest with image filter [] and tag [1.29.0-alpha.1]: no images survived filtering; double-check your --filter_* flag(s) for typos` means you forgot the letter "v" in the tag parameter.

-Once run the command its output should look like this:
+Once you've run the command its output should look like this:

 ```
 INFO Successfully created PR #xxxx